scheiermannandre/my_time/lib/docs/conventional_commits.md

 1. Add Git Hooks Dependency -> run `dart pub add git_hooks`
 2. Add DartAnalyzer Dependency -> run `dart pub add dart_pre_commit`
 3. Activate git hooks on your pc -> run `dart pub global activate git_hooks`
+4. Add Env Var for git_hooks.exe
+-> on mac: open your `.zshrc` file, it should be in home.
+Press `cmd + Shift + "."` inside the finder and the invisible files should be visible.
+Then open the file and add `export PATH="$PATH":"$HOME/.pub-cache/bin"`.
+Save and close the file.
+Restart the terminal
-4. Setup git hook files in your repository -> run `git_hooks create tools/git_hooks.dart`
+5. Setup git hook files in your repository -> run `git_hooks create tools/git_hooks.dart`
-5. Paste the following code in your `git_hooks.dart` file.
+6. Paste the following code in your `git_hooks.dart` file.
 This will configure your repository for automatically running `dart_analyze`, `dartfmt` and it’ll also check whether your commit message follows conventional commit format (that’s optional, you can remove it).

 ```